-On June 21st, 1940, farm manager and worker Jesse Thornton was lynched in Luverne, Alabama.
+On June 21st, 1940, farm manager and worker Jesse Thornton was lynched in Luverne, Alabama and the mob disposed of his body at an unknown location and it was discovered seven days later by a fisherman in the Patsaliga.
 The lynching began at a local barbershop when Thornton addressed a white police officer without the title of “mister”, an act that was prohibited at the time.
 The violence and injustice that followed are representative of the violence that African Americans still felt during this era.
 No one was ever prosecuted for Thornton’s murder.

 Backstory and Context